 These large Old-Fashioned Scottish Treacle Scones are just the perfect Afternoon tea or tea-time treat.
-If you've never experienced a treacle scone before then you are in for a wee surprise.
-Not too sweet, but soft and rich with the flavours of treacle and gingerbread.
-Try one warm from the oven for an extra special treat.
+If you've never experienced a treacle scone before then you are in for a wee surprise as they are not too sweet, but soft and rich with the flavours of treacle and gingerbread.
+Treacle scones are a classic Scottish favourite and are common in most Scottish bakeries, cafes and tearooms.

 The scone is thought to have originated in Scotland, where it was originally made with oats and baked on a griddle.
 The name "scone" may have been derived from the Gaelic word "sgonn," meaning a shapeless mass or large mouthful.
 Another theory is that the name is taken from the Stone of Destiny (or Scone), where Scottish kings were once crowned.